Welcome and Thank You!

 Tidy the lawn of fallen fruit, leaves and twigs resulting from fruit harvesting.

 The volunteers divide the fruit roughly into quarters for distribution.
 It is decided at the pick among the volunteers which charity will get the fruit, and who will responsible to deliver it.
 Delivery needs to occur within 24hrs of picks to ensure fresh fruit is donated.
 See further details: How fruit is divided, and charity guide.

 5) Thank the owner.

 Say thank you and let the homeowner know you are leaving.
-If possible, provide them with a brochure (down-loadable here) and indicate that if they wish to donate to our organization they can do so through our website.
+Let the homeowners know that if they wish to donate to our organization they can do so through our website.

 What to do with diseased apples:

 - OFRE cannot distribute, or process fruit with pest problems.
 The fruit must be thrown out.